LLMs Judge Themselves: A Game-Theoretic Framework for Human-Aligned Evaluation: Experiments and Analysis

 \subsection{Q3: Which Abilities of LLMs Can Be Reliably Evaluated Through Game Theory?}

 \paragraph{Game-Theoretic Evaluation Yields the Most Human-Aligned Rankings in Math Tasks.} Figure~\ref{fig:diff-capable} shows how well game-theoretic aggregation using the Kemeny-Young algorithm aligns with human preferences across different types of LLM capabilities.
 For each benchmark, we report both micro-level and macro-level Pearson correlations with human rankings from the Chatbot Arena.
 The box plots display the distribution of micro-level correlations across individual questions, while the purple dots represent macro-level correlations aggregated over the dataset.
 Among all tasks, the GSM8K benchmark shows the strongest alignment with human judgment.
 Game-theoretic aggregation achieves both the highest median micro-level correlation and the smallest interquartile range, indicating stable and consistent alignment across questions.
 At the macro level, it reaches a Pearson correlation of 0.941, outperforming all other datasets.
-In contrast, benchmarks involving CEval or Creative Writing exhibit lower and more variable correlations, suggesting that capturing human preferences in linguistically nuanced tasks remains more challenging.
+In contrast, benchmarks involving CEval or Creative Writing exhibit lower and more variable correlations, a pattern consistent with the difficulty of capturing human preferences in linguistically nuanced tasks.

 These findings suggest that game-theoretic aggregation is particularly effective in tasks with clearer evaluation criteria, such as math and code generation.
 While it also shows promise in more subjective tasks, additional factors such as task context or stylistic variation may need to be considered to better align with human judgment.
 Notably, despite high micro-level variance, the \texttt{Creative Writing} benchmark achieves remarkably high macro-level alignment with human preferences (0.914), indicating that aggregate judgments can still reliably reflect human consensus.
 Overall, the results highlight the applicability of peer-based evaluation across diverse capabilities while also revealing its current limitations.